Omaha Child Custody Lawyers

 - Physical Custody: Physical custody pertains to where the child resides on a day-to-day basis.
 Like legal custody, it can be joint (shared physical custody) or sole (the child primarily resides with one parent).

 Nebraska family courts prioritize arrangements that are in the best interests of the child.
-While joint custody is often preferred to ensure both parents remain involved in the child's life, the specific arrangement depends on individual circumstances, including the child's age, the parents' ability to cooperate, and the child's own wishes.
+While joint custody is often preferred to ensure both parents remain involved in the child's life, the specific arrangement depends on individual circumstances, including the child's age, the parents' ability to cooperate, and the child's wishes.

 In some cases, a combination of legal and physical custody arrangements may be crafted to suit the unique needs of the family.
 Ultimately, the goal is to provide stability, support, and a nurturing environment for the child's growth and development.
-Consulting with an experienced Omaha child custody attorney from Slowiaczek Albers & Whelan can help parents navigate the complexities of child custody and reach arrangements that prioritize the child's welfare.
+Consulting with an experienced Omaha child custody lawyer from Slowiaczek Albers & Whelan can help parents navigate the complexities of child custody and reach arrangements that prioritize the child's welfare.

 Is Nebraska a 50-50 Custody State?

 Nebraska is a 50-50 custody state.
-Courts try to award 50/50 joint custody when possible unless there are extenuating circumstances.
+Courts try to award 50-50 joint custody when possible unless there are extenuating circumstances.
 This type of custody is favored because it allows the child(ren) to build an equal relationship with both parents.
-Divorce courts are willing to award 50/50 custody when parents are deeply involved in their children's lives.
+Divorce courts are willing to award 50-50 custody when parents are deeply involved in their children's lives.

-However, if one parent can show that they have been the more active parent, 50/50 custody is much less likely.
+However, if one parent can show that they have been the more active parent, 50-50 custody is much less likely.
 If you are negotiating custody of your child following divorce, it is best to have an experienced attorney on your side to ensure everything runs smoothly.
 For professional legal representation – in the negotiation process or in the courtroom – let one of our lawyers at Slowiaczek Albers & Whelan help.
-We will do our best to protect your and your child’s best interests in your custody agreement.
+We will do our best to protect your and your child's best interests in your custody agreement.

 Can the Child Choose Which Parent to Live With in Nebraska?

-Regardless of the child’s age, the court will at least consider the child’s preferences of which parent they wish to live with.
+Regardless of the child’s age, the court will at least consider the child’s preferences for which parent they wish to live with.
 Of course, their wish must be of sound reason.
 A judge will only accept mature grounds and stay in line with the child’s best interests.

 Therefore, it is not uncommon for children 12 years and older to have their requests carry more weight.
 Also, the court must determine whether the child’s wish was due to parental influence.